-The Art Department has the following scholarships available:
+The School of Art has the following scholarships available:

-- Mary Cochrane Austin (Art Education majors only; need-based)
+- Mary Cochrane Austin Art Scholarship (Art Education majors prioritized; need-based)

-- Maud Gatewood (Painting Majors only; not need-based)
+- Maud Gatewood Scholarship in Painting (Painting Majors only)

 - Robert Eugene Triplette Endowed Scholarship in Photography (Photography Majors only)

-To be eligible for a scholarship students must fill out the online application through the Spartan Scholarship System (S3) portal using your UNCG credentials.
-This portal will automatically match students to all scholarships for which they are eligible.
-All funds require that students be accepted and enrolled in a degree program at UNCG.
+To be considered for a School of Art scholarship students must fill out the School of Art Scholarship Form.
+All scholarship funds require that students be accepted and enrolled in a degree program at UNCG.
 To be eligible for Art School scholarships students must be enrolled in an Art major and also meet the requirement of being a rising sophomore.

 School of Art Scholarships are awarded once annually.
 Applications open to enrolled students at the beginning of the Spring semester each year.
 Please check the financial Aid webpage for additional information on each of these scholarships.